JeffreyDeYoung/TenCodeExtension/README.md

 **10-149**: Implementation correct, requirements wrong.

 **10-150**: Progress is like attempting to hit an Olympic Gymnast with a Wal-Mart Paint Gun.

+**10-151**: Programmer highly and strongly discourages this action, however...